NoStep0nSnek/DFT/README.md

 # DFT
-A Discrete Fourier Transform that generates two sine waves and then returns their frequencies (200 & 400)
+A Discrete Fourier Transform.
+The program generates two sine waves and then returns their frequencies (200 & 400)